The Department of Basic Sciences in the School of Medicine administers the Integrated Biomedical Graduate Studies Program with emphasis in:

 - Research laboratory rotations

-At the end of the first year, each student will select the program from which they wish to receive the PhD degree as well as a research mentor in whose laboratory they will complete the dissertation research.
+At the end of the first year, each student will select the program from which they wish to earn a PhD as well as a research mentor in whose laboratory they will complete their dissertation research.
 During the second year, students will take additional courses as determined by the selected department and will continue working on the selected dissertation project.
 At the end of the second year, students will take a written comprehensive examination.
 Upon passing this examination, students will choose a guidance committee in consultation with the mentor and graduate student advisor.
 This committee will administer an oral examination covering the proposed dissertation research.
 Students will be admitted to candidacy upon the successful completion of both the written and oral comprehensive examinations.
 Students will continue working on the selected dissertation project as guided and advised by both the research mentor and the Graduate Guidance Committee.
 Upon completion of this work, students will write and orally defend the doctoral dissertation.

-Applicants must have a bachelor's degree from an accredited US college or the equivalent from a foreign university.
-Foreign applicants must have their transcripts evaluated by an accredited agency for equivalency to a US degree.
+Applicants must have a bachelor's degree from an accredited U.S. college or the equivalent from a foreign university.
+Foreign applicants must have their transcripts evaluated by an accredited agency for equivalency to a U.S. degree.
 Entrance requirements include a full year of each of the following undergraduate courses: General Biology, General Chemistry, Organic Chemistry, and General Physics.
 Upper division Biology (such as Cell and Molecular Biology), Chemistry (such as Biochemistry), and Calculus are strongly recommended.
 Results of the general test of the Graduate Record Examination (GRE) must be submitted.
 Applicants whose first language is not English must submit scores from the TOEFL (Test of English as a Foreign Language).
 Guidelines for minimum scores are set by the Faculty of Graduate Studies: